 Texas FFA Foundation Established in 1987 exclusively for the benefit of the Texas FFA and its members, the Texas FFA Foundation is the fundraising arm of Texas Agricultural Education.
 Leadership for the foundation's activities is provided by a board of directors, and managerial leadership is administered by an executive director.
-The foundation board may have as many as 27 directors, but currently has 26.
+The foundation board currently has 30 members.
 The foundation is in the midst of a long-term campaign to permanently endow Texas FFA programs and scholarships.